andarielsec/crowntitanium/README.md

 # CROWNTITANIUM - Asymmetric post-quantum resistant supercipher with 2048 bit security

-a house-made asymmetric supercipher encryption with post-quantum resistance
+an in-house made asymmetric supercipher encryption with post-quantum resistance. intended to be used for file encryption. possibly the most powerful open-source encryption to-date.

 ## Features